MrBooks36/Infinite-Parkour-datapack-updater/README.md

 If you use the normal .minecraft folder, you don't need to do anything.

 If you use a different location, put the path to the folder in the 'custom path' box.
 It will remember your settings.  (note. not the world folder, the Minecraft folder)

+If you have any problems press the DEBUG button and send the contents of the log file to me [here](https://discord.com/users/1327055692179177494)

 # Then run it to update to the latest version